dankadav/hist3814o/dhboxwork-2019-05-25.md

    16  history > dhboxwork-2019-05-25.md

 This depicts my first effort to practice pushing a file to GitHub.
-It did not work.
+It didn't work.
 The file is a test file I made to practice wrapping text in Nano after Maggie Sherwin figured out how this can be done.